vinceallenvince/vst-sketches/README.md

 These Processing sketches are designed to run on a Vectrex monitor.

-To learn more about creating rendering vectors and driving these monitors at [v.st](http://v.st).
+To learn more about rendering vectors and driving these monitors at [v.st](http://v.st).

 ![Vectrex display](http://vinceallenvince.github.io/vst-sketches/images/IMG_7841.jpg)